Finca El Morito

 Production Process

-As producers, we know that specialty coffee is more than a drink.
-It is a sensory journey that connects us with distant communities, nature, and ourselves.
-For this reason, each stage of this exciting process is carefully attended to to guarantee an exceptional experience in every sip.
+As producers, we understand that specialty coffee is more than just a beverage—it’s a sensory journey that connects us with remote communities, with nature, and with ourselves.
+That’s why every stage of this fascinating process is carefully handled to guarantee an exceptional experience in every sip.

 2. Pulping